ramisalem/ramisalem/README.md

 ### Hi there 👋 , This is Rami

-- 🔭 I’m currently working at NHC
 - 🌱 I’m currently learning serverless
 - 👯 I’m looking to collaborate on anything
-- 📫 How to reach me: @ramisalemjs on Twitter

 <!--
 **ramisalem/ramisalem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.